krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 follow exact `runtime-spec`.
 Think of `rkt` as alternative to Docker Engine along with `containerd` and `runC`. `rkt` also has CRI implementation for using with Kubernetes, called `rktlet`.
-Following image captures this comparision along with other details.
+Following image captures this comparison along with other details.

 ![rkt vs Docker][10]